Ray-Plane and Ray-Disk Intersection

 Reading time: 4 mins.Ray-Plane Intersection

-$$(p - p_0) \cdot n = 0$$Similarly, a ray can be defined using the following parametric form (equation 2):
+$$(p - p_0) \cdot n = 0$$Likewise, a ray is described using the parametric form (equation 2):

-bool intersectPlane(const Vec3f &n, const Vec3f &p0, const Vec3f &l0, const Vec3f &l, float &t) { // assuming vectors are all normalized float denom = dotProduct(n, l); if (denom > 1e-6) { Vec3f p0l0 = p0 - l0; t = dotProduct(p0l0, n) / denom; return (t >= 0); } return false; }
+bool intersectPlane(const Vec3f &n, const Vec3f &p0, const Vec3f &l0, const Vec3f &l, float &t) { // Assuming vectors are all normalized float denom = dotProduct(n, l); if (denom > 1e-6) { Vec3f p0l0 = p0 - l0; t = dotProduct(p0l0, n) / denom; return (t >= 0); } return false; }

 Ray-Disk Intersection

-bool intersectDisk(const Vec3f &n, const Vec3f &p0, const float &radius, const Vec3f &l0, const Vec3 &l) { float t = 0; if (intersectPlane(n, p0, l0, l, t)) { Vec3f p = l0 + l * t; Vec3f v = p - p0; float d2 = dot(v, v); return (sqrtf(d2) <= radius); // or you can use the following optimization (and precompute radius^2) // return d2 <= radius2; // where radius2 = radius * radius } return false; }
+bool intersectDisk(const Vec3f &n, const Vec3f &p0, const float &radius, const Vec3f &l0, const Vec3f &l) { float t = 0; if (intersectPlane(n, p0, l0, l, t)) { Vec3f p = l0 + l * t; // Calculate intersection point Vec3f v = p - p0; // Vector from disk center to intersection point float d2 = dotProduct(v, v); // Squared distance from disk center to intersection point // return (sqrtf(d2) <= radius); // Direct distance comparison (less efficient) // The optimized method (using precomputed radius squared): return d2 <= radius * radius; // Compare squared distances (more efficient) } return false; }